 You’ve probably heard the mantra “Just follow your passion!”
 But I have to strongly disagree: I think it’s dangerous advice that can lead new entrepreneurs astray.

 This is especially true when it comes to choosing in-demand or winning products to sell.
 Your life-long love of Star Wars figurines doesn't mean it’s a great niche to build your new ecommerce store around.
+Other than the methods mentioned in this guide, you also can use this competitive analysis template to quickly get an understanding of the markets and audiences to identify gaps to fill.
 If a thriving startup is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

 Dropshipping Niches FAQ